AllenCoder/Android-coding-challenge/README.md

 ![Diagram](diagram.png)

-It was my first experience with Speech Recognition Applications, so after a research I prefered to use Android SpeechRecognizer service, however, I know that this part is not so professional and require more changes.
+It was my first experience with Speech Recognition Applications, so after a research I preferred to use Android SpeechRecognizer service, however, I know that this part is not so professional and require more changes.

 Some minor Android common functions are managed using [AndroidUtils](https://github.com/mmirhoseini/android_utils) library, developed and published on jCenter by [myself](http://mirhoseini.com).